 - Visit a maze (corn, labyrinth, or other)

 - Hold a movie night – watch various movies about friendships & cliques, many mentioned in girls’ books

-- Restructure the Journey and complete some of the activities at camp or a retreat instead of troop meetings
+- Restructure the Journey and complete some of the activities at camp or on a retreat instead of during troop meetings

 - Have the girls interact with older girls who can provide a new perspective.